hooshd/instagram-image-retrieve/README.md

 # Instagram Image Retrieve

+## Introduction

 This is a simple JavaScript function for retrieving Instagram images based on a username or hashtag.

+It loads the web page using jquery, looks through the scripts in the HTML, one of which has all the data for the images on the page.
+It then scrapes out the appropriate data by reading it like JSON.

-When Instagram closed its API in June 2016, I had to sunset some parts of an app I was building that displayed the most recent images for an account or hashtag.
+Why I made this: when Instagram closed its API in June 2016, I had to sunset some parts of an app I was building that displayed the most recent images for an account or hashtag.
+I no longer have that app, but still, find this useful in other applications.

-This function retrieves the web page, gets the URLs of the images and returns them (along with other metadata).
+This function retrieves the URLs of the images and returns them (along with other metadata).

-Usage
+##Usage

 To retrieve images for the account 'shesatrailblazer':